 Eggless Banana Raspberry Muffins

-If you love breakfast, make sure to check out some of my other favorite recipes like my Coffee Cake Muffins, Sourdough Strawberry Pop Tarts, or my Bone Broth Everything Bagels.
+If you love breakfast, make sure to check out some of my other favorite recipes like my Meyer Lemon French Toast, Sourdough Strawberry Pop Tarts, Turkey Avocado Brunch Bowl, Homemade Malted Milk Waffles, Blackberry Sweet Potato Muffins With Streusel Topping, or Bone Broth Everything Bagels.

 To celebrate that my new book, Effortless Eggless Baking, is now available for preorder I thought I would share an eggless recipe that is similar to the style of recipes that you will see in the book.
 All throughout Effortless Eggless Baking, I use common ingredients that you would normally have in your pantry and fridge to replace eggs.
 And this recipe for Eggless Banana Raspberry Muffins is no different.

-These moist banana muffins are light and fluffy, and I add freeze dried raspberries into them for a sweet burst of flavor.
+These moist banana muffins are light and fluffy, and I add freeze dried raspberries into them for a sweet burst of flavor in every bite.
 Plus, they are topped with my signature streusel topping that is so good!
 If you are looking for more eggless recipes, then check out all my eggless recipes.
 And, don't forget to preorder Effortless Eggless Baking!

 Ingredients

-- Brown Sugar: I use organic dark brown sugar, but light brown sugar also works.
+- Brown Sugar: I use Homemade Dark Brown Sugar, but light brown sugar also works.
 If you use dark brown, you'll have a darker muffin with a little bit more richer flavor, which is my preference.
 But, I've tested these with both.

 - Bananas: Be sure to use overly ripe bananas.
 As bananas ripen, their starches turn to sugars.
 This makes them softer, easier to incorporate into baked goods, and makes their flavor more pronounced.